7 Introduction to SPSS & Data Preparation

 7. I.e., Comma is for numbers formatted like 1,000.00 and Dot is for numbers formatted like 1.000,00↩︎

-8. The syntax is posted under Log headings in the outline. this us useful for finding it, but the log is also used by SPSS to report errors and warnings, so it can be a little confusing to find to the syntax or even know that errors/warnings were generated.↩︎
+8. The syntax is posted under Log headings in the outline.
+This is useful for finding it, but the log is also used by SPSS to report errors and warnings, so it can be a little confusing to find to the syntax or even know that errors/warnings were generated.↩︎

 9. We can also turn on outputting syntax with syntax: SET PRINTBACK LISTING. turns it on, and SET PRINTBACK NONE. turns it off.↩︎